 The main Officers of the Province are also to be seen frequently at meetings in other Orders and welcome an approach from Freemasons who want to learn more about the Royal Arch.

-The annual meeting of the Lodge Representatives will be held at Stirling Road on 9th November 2013 and will again coincide with the Service of Remembrance which everyone can attend.
-The invitation letter to the Lodge Reps is available here.
-RA Reps letter September 2013 Web
+The annual meeting of the Lodge Representatives will be held at Stirling Road in November 2014 and will again coincide with the Service of Remembrance which everyone can attend.

 Over recent years a different approach has been taken to try and maximise the opportunity for direct feedback from the Representatives, and after a brief welcome by the ME Grand Superintendent the 50 attendees were allocated into a smaller “workshop” group, hosted by a senior member of the Province.
 This provided a much greater opportunity for everyone to contribute their views on the matters being considered and that they wished to discuss.
 The intention will be to repeat this formulae and encourage feedback from the Lodge Representatives.